ty2k/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Jungle is a a mini e-commerce application built with Rails 4.2.
+Jungle uses a PostgreSQL database to store products, users, and user reviews.
+It uses [Stripe's API](https://stripe.com/docs/api) for payment processing.

+Jungle is course work from [Lighthouse Labs](https://github.com/lighthouse-labs/).

-## Setup
+## Setup & Run Instructions

 1. Fork & Clone
 2. Run `bundle install` to install dependencies